AerospaceJam/docs/docs/rules/laws.md

 - Practice arenas that mimic the competition arena with minor differences will be available in advance for teams to practice flight and test their drone's operation in.
   - Usage of such arenas will be on a strict time block schedule managed by an Aerospace Jam team member.
 Depending on demand, practice slots may be lengthened or shortened, but no extensions will be issued on practice slots already scheduled.
 - Team members may not enter the arena competition space unless explicitly authorized, and may not retrieve non-functioning drones until the drones are disarmed and they are told to do so and let into the arena by a judge.
 - Propeller guards are not required during the competition, but are recommended if included in your drone kit.
-When flying in the practice fields, we graciously ask that you use propeller guards for the safety of others who may be passing by the practice arenas, but if you don't have them it's fine.
+When flying in the practice arenas, we graciously ask that you use propeller guards for the safety of others who may be passing by the practice arenas, but if you don't have them it's fine.
 - Propellers should not be attached to drones until you're ready to fly or compete.
 Additionally, you should transport your drone without propellers to avoid breakage.
 All teams are provided a fixed number of propellers in their kit, and if more than are provided are broken, teams will have to pay a small fee for replacements.
 - All teams must use the drone kit provided to them by the competition organizers.
 This is, in most cases, the S500 frame.
 However, exceptions may be made on a case-by-case basis.
 The drone's total weight at takeoff, including any team-added components and payload, must not exceed 3kg.
 The drone's frame dimensions may not be modified beyond what is allowed for landing gear.
 - Any payload carried by the drone must be securely attached, unless explicitly designed to detach.
 The payload must not contain any hazardous materials, including but not limited to liquids, sharp objects, or flammable substances.
 The total weight and dimensions of the payload must not compromise the drone's flight stability.
 Judges reserve the right to inspect and disallow any payload deemed unsafe.